 That said however, an ISO Certification is still vital to most businesses because it brings them up to par with global standards.
 For instance, in many industries, contracting companies are required ISO 9001 certification, and some government contracts, such as in the oil industry or medical technologies, depend largely on ISO 9001 compliance.
 Most ISO Standards are specific to different industries, processes, and products, but ISO 9001 is a management system standard that can be applied to any company.

-ISO 9001 is unarguably, one of the most established Quality Management Systems program in the world today that can be a useful tool for any organization.
-ISO 9001 Standards is currently the recognized standard not only for quality management systems, but management systems in general, ensuring quality in all aspects – products, services, and documentation.
+ISO 9001 is unarguably, one of the most established Quality Management Systems program in the world today that can be a useful tool for any organisation.
+ISO 9001 Standards is currently the recognised standard not only for quality management systems, but management systems in general, ensuring quality in all aspects – products, services, and documentation.

-Any company, regardless of size or sector, aiming to improve its operations and management, would do well with an ISO 9001 Certification, especially if the organization is prepared to implement the standards throughout the entire organization and not just in particular departments or divisions.
+Any company, regardless of size or sector, aiming to improve its operations and management, would do well with an ISO 9001 Certification, especially if the organisation is prepared to implement the standards throughout the entire organisation and not just in particular departments or divisions.

 Find out more about our Quality Assurance services in the following pages: